 Tanaka-san will meet the teacher in the park.

 |明日、公園で田中さんが先生と（会う / 会います）。

 Tanaka-san will meet the teacher in the park tomorrow.

-By location, we mean locations of actions or existence (*You will learn the function of the particle に about locations in the next section).
-Don’t be confused about the function: destinations and directions.
+By location, we mean locations of actions or existence (*You will learn the function about locations of existence in the next section).
+Don’t be confused about the functions: destinations and directions.
 Although they indicate locations, we categorize them into objects.
 If you use both time and locations, time should be prior to locations.